NamesMark/rd-rust/hw-07/src/README.md

 ```

 ## Usage
 There are two modes of operation: one-time that uses the provided arguments, and interactive, that relies on user input through the console.

 ### One-shot mode
 #### Text commands
--   All the text commands work the same as in previous versions (double new line is needed to execute):
+To run the program in this mode, the user has to provide a valid command, e.g.: `cargo run leetify`.
+All the text commands work the same as in previous versions (double new line is needed to execute):
 ```
 > cargo run uppercase
 Please enter your input to uppercase: